 Read more: 3 Steps to make a Photo Book in Lightroom

 Visit a few photo book sites and think about the style of book you would like.
 How do you want your images displayed?
 Simple and modern or collages?
 Use of backgrounds and color, or simple white pages?
 How many pages do you want to include?
 What size and shape book do you want?
 Hard or soft cover?
 If you choose a hard cover, do you want a book jacket?

 It sounds like a lot to think about, but most photo book sites make it pretty simple.
+I knew I would be using Artifact Uprising to print these particular books, so I took a look at templates to get an idea what to shoot for before my vacation.
 Planning ahead means you’ll already have a great image for the cover!